awsdocs/aws-parallelcluster-user-guide/doc_source/multiple-queue-mode-slurm-user-guide.md

 + Nodes replaced/terminated unexpectedly
   + In most cases, `clustermgtd` handles all node maintenance actions\.
 To check if `clustermgtd` replaced or terminated a node, check the `clustermgtd` log\.
   + If `clustermgtd` replaced or terminated the node, there should be a message indicating the reason for the action\.
 If the reason is scheduler related \(for example, the node was `DOWN`\), check in the `slurmctld` log for more details\.
 If the reason is EC2 related, use tools to check status or logs for that instance\.
 For example, you can check if the instance had scheduled events or failed EC2 health status checks\.
-  + If `clustermgtd` didn't terminate the node, check if `computemgtd` terminated the node or if EC2 terminated the instance to reclaim a spot instance\.
+  + If `clustermgtd` didn't terminate the node, check if `computemgtd` terminated the node or if EC2 terminated the instance to reclaim a Spot Instance\.
 + Node failures
   + In most cases, jobs are automatically requeued if a node failed\.
 Look in the `slurmctld` log to see why a job or a node failed and analyze the situation from there\.